danielbuva/app-academy-bot/README.md

 ## Features

-- scheduled check in times.
+- scheduled message for check in times

 ## Commands

 This bot has a few example commands which will be modified and added to.

 ### AAA Command

 A `/aaa` command makes the bot reply with aaaaaaaaaaaaaaaaa!

 ### PING Command

 A `/ping` command makes the bot reply with pong!

 ### SERVER Command

 A `/server` command makes the bot reply with This server is <guild_name> and has <member_count> members.

 ### USER Command

 A `/user` command makes the bot reply with This command was run by <username>, who joined on <joined_at>.

 ## Setup